diku-dk/dpp-e2022-pub/notation.md

 rounding).

-Functions are also values in Futhark, and like all values they have type.
+Functions are also values in Futhark, and like all values they have types.
 For a function that accepts a single `i32` and returns a single `i32`, we write that it has type `i32 -> i32`.
 By looking at the type of a function we can determine what inputs it accepts and what results it produces.

 ## Function application